The following is an excerpt from Rethink Your Marketing: 7 Strategies to Unleash Revenue Growth (Stratabeat, 2017) by Tom Shapiro.

 The social psychologist Robert Cialdini has explained that for “markets in which people are not completely sure of how to assess quality, they use price as a stand-in for quality.”
 In other words, raise your prices and your audience will often assume that you offer higher quality.

 If it were up to your new brain to decide whether the price of eCreamery ice-cream was logical, you would be at the supermarket looking at other brands in a flash.
 But because your brain operates mostly on a subconscious level, your brain lights up at the exceptionalism of the brand, making you actually yearn for the ice-cream.
-Not only is the price intriguing, piquing your curiosity, there is also a bit of exclusiveness and social proof that is influencing your decision.
+Not only is the price intriguing, there is also a bit of social proof influencing your decision.
 Add a story, add an emotional element, add branding that speaks to the subconscious, and like the effects of a magic pill, your pricing power immediately improves.

 Significant Objects, an experiment conducted by writers Rob Walker and Joshua Glenn, provides proof of how adding stories increases a brand’s ability to raise the price people are willing to pay for a product.
 Walker and Glenn purchased thrift-store, garage sale, and flea market objects, packaged them with a backstory and then tested their purchase price on eBay.
 On average, the purchase price of the items was $1.25.
 After being branded with a backstory and placed on eBay, the average resale price was a staggering $36.12.